YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** LSTM has the higher accuracy rather than other models that we tried so far.

 We trained the same LSTM model with Word2Vec for comparison.
 Results are shown the below Table.
+This model is not stable and fluctuates from 0.6~0.78.

 |LSTM  + W2V | Accuracy | Recall | Precision | F1 Score |
 |------------|----------|--------|-----------|----------|